dromara/website/docs/en-us/soul/user-http.md

   }
    ```

-* Kick off your project with your interface integrated with soul gateway.
+* Kick off your project with your interface, which is  integrated with soul gateway.

 ## Configure soul gateway as an Http proxy（other framework）